 Wash your hands.
 It’s a simple step that is all too easily forgotten.

-And there you have.
-You’ll want to clean and disinfectant your house when the flu or any other sickness strikes.
+And there you have it.
+You’ll want to clean and disinfectant your house when the flu or any other sickness strikes to eradicate those germs and prevent the illness from reoccurring.